Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Add Zone

-On the next page, select your Plesk Server in the given dropdown and confirm with "Add server" and "Continue".
+On the next page, enter the IP address of your Plesk Server.
+Confirm with "Add".
+When the IP is listed in "PRIMARY NAMESERVERS", click on "Add DNS zone".
 After this, you should be able to see that the domain was added successfully.

 Successfully added the domain